Unit

 Add the (potential) cost of this

-’s startup behaviour (configured byunit.startup_cost
+unit’s startup behaviour (configured byunit.startup_costifunit.unit_commitment != :off).